TurboGears/tg2docs/docs/main/DownloadInstall.rst

       quickstart   Create a new TurboGears 2 project. tginfo       Show TurboGears 2 related projects and their versions

 Notice the "TurboGears2" command section at the end of the output -- this indicates that turbogears is installed in your current path.

 Paster has replaced the old tg-admin command, and most of the tg-admin commands have now been re-implemented as paster commands.
 For example, ``tg-admin quickstart`` command has changed to ``paster quickstart``, and ``tg-admin info`` command has changed to ``paster tginfo``.

-For a full list of turbogears commands see `Command Line reference <CommandLine.html>`_
+For a full list of turbogears commands see :ref:`Command Line reference
+<command_line_reference>`.

-What's next?
+What's Next?
 ============

-If you are new to turbogears you will want to continue with the `Quick Start Guide <QuickStart.html>`_
+If you are new to turbogears you will want to continue with the :ref:`Quick Start Guide <quickstarting>`.

-If you are a TG1 user be sure to check out our `What's new in TurboGears 2.0 <WhatsNew.html>`_ page to get a picture of what's changed in TurboGears2 so far.
+If you are a TG1 user be sure to check out our :ref:`What's new in TurboGears 2.0 <whatsnew>` page to get a picture of what's changed in TurboGears2 so far.

-.. todo:: Review this file for todo items.